Ski Touring recommended route

 Parking

-- In summertime in front of the village (parking machine, only coins or EC card) and at the chairlift (at the ticket office of the mountain railways)
+- In summer, in front of the village (parking meter, coins or EC card only) and at the valley station of the chairlift (at the mountain railways’ ticket office)

 Coordinates